stefanpetrovic/autoconfig/README.md

         # Deployment_tag: tag_123 #alternative tag to match the assets that are associated with this id
         TeamName: SP_lima20 #name of the team as it appears in hives and teams
 ```

+## Auto-linking deployment sets

+This action compares application names with service names, and if they are the same, or similar, deployment set is created.